 Similar to the Toklat pack turning to easier prey like snowshoe hares, wolves that live in areas where livestock are grazed on the open range may turn to livestock animals after losing a pack member.
 Younger wolves, lacking the experience, and possibly the numbers, to take down larger natural prey, like elk, may resort to killing livestock.
 When wolves are killed, predation on livestock can actually increase.
 Killing wolves can therefore have the doubly negative consequence of diminishing a pack’s ability to survive and increasing predation of livestock.
 A large stable pack is a far better presence for ranchers than a fragmented bunch of young wolves.

 Humans in North America have killed more than a million wolves since European colonists first arrived.
-Hundreds of years later, the same conflicts occur, and the same tactics are used in retaliation.
-Every time a pack elder is killed, the pack’s guiding culture is destroyed, and along with it, its predictable behavior.
+Hundreds of years later, the same conflicts with domestic livestock occur, and the same tactics are used in retaliation.
+Often, when a pack elder is killed, the pack’s guiding culture is destroyed, and along with it, its predictable behavior.
 When wolves are allowed to maintain their pack cultures, they are much more predictable.
 They hunt the prey they are accustomed to hunting, in the places they know best.
-But wolves who have lost their pack knowledge are desperate and unpredictable; their behavior can be random.
+But wolves who have lost their pack knowledge can become desperate and unpredictable; their behavior can be random.
 In killing wolves, we are willfully continuing to undermine the very thing that could make harmonious coexistence between our two species possible.
 It is time to consider an alternative.

 Excerpted from the Dutchers’ book, The Wisdom of Wolves